 Good

-Destinations data from 2024 paints a picture of diverse pathways.
+Destinations data paints a picture of diverse pathways.
 39% of leavers progressed to university, a figure that reflects the school's balanced intake.
 While not an academic hothouse sending waves of students to the Russell Group, the school successfully supports applications to a wide range of institutions.
 In the most recent cycle, three students submitted applications to Oxford or Cambridge.

 Crucially, 29% of leavers moved directly into employment, and a further 12% secured apprenticeships.
 This is significantly higher than the national average and speaks to the school's strong links with local industry and its success in preparing students for the world of work.
 The careers advice here is pragmatic and effective, ensuring that students who do not wish to pursue the university route are not left behind.